oracle/truffleruby/doc/user/polyglot.md

 ## Running Ruby Code from Another Language

 When you `eval` Ruby code from the [Context API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html) in another language and mark the `Source` as interactive, the same interactive top-level binding is used each time.
 This means that if you set a local variable in one `eval`, you will be able to use it from the next.

 The semantics are the same as the Ruby semantics of calling `INTERACTIVE_BINDING.eval(code)` for every `Context.eval()` call with an interactive `Source`.
 This is similar to most REPL semantics.

 ## Loading Code Written in Foreign Languages

 `Polyglot.eval(id, string)` executes code in a foreign language identified by its ID.

 `Polyglot.eval_file(id, path)` executes code in a foreign language from a file, identified by its language ID.

 `Polyglot.eval_file(path)` executes code in a foreign language from a file, automatically determining the language.

 ## Exporting Ruby Objects to Foreign Languages

 `Polyglot.export(name, value)` exports a value with a given name.

 `Polyglot.export_method(name)` exports a method, defined in the top-level object.

 ## Importing Foreign Objects to Ruby

 `Polyglot.import(name)` imports and returns a value with a given name.

 `Polyglot.import_method(name)` imports a value, which should be `IS_EXECUTABLE`, with a given name, and defines it in the top-level object.

 ## Using Ruby Objects from a Foreign Language

-Using JavaScript as an example - the left example is JavaScript, the right one is the corresponding action it takes on the Ruby object expressed in Ruby code.
+Using JavaScript as an example: the left example is JavaScript, the right one is the corresponding action it takes on the Ruby object expressed in Ruby code.

 `object[name/index]` calls `object[name/index]` if the object has a method `[]`, or reads an instance variable if the name starts with `@`, or returns a bound method with the name.

-`object[name/index] = value` calls `object[name/index] = value` if the object
-has a method `[]=`, or sets an instance variable if the name starts with `@`.
+`object[name/index] = value` calls `object[name/index] = value` if the object has a method `[]=`, or sets an instance variable if the name starts with `@`.

 `delete object.name` calls `object.delete(name)`.